-Scoring for the MEI 2014 will change from scoring in previous years.
-First, there will be changes to the scorecard criteria.
-Second, we are clarifying the standard cities will be held to in the awarding of points for all criteria.
+Scoring for the MEI 2014 changed from scoring in previous years.
+First, there have been changes to the scorecard criteria.
+Second, we have clarified the standard cities will be held to in the awarding of points for all criteria.

 Scorecard Criteria Revisions

 Please refer to the revised 2014 scorecard available here.
 Changes to standard points are as follows:

 - Transgender inclusive health care benefits have been converted from bonus points into standard points.
 All cities will be expected to have transgender inclusive health care in order to earn a perfect score through standard points.

 - Equal benefits ordinances will be worth one fewer point and human relations commissions have been divided into two categories, one of which is scored as bonus points.